sugaryourcoffee/secondhand/doc/printer.md

     uranus$ sudo dpkg -i cndrvcups-ufr2-uk_3.00-1_amd64.deb

-And again if you get an error about missig dependencies proceede as with the installation of the *commons* package above.
+And again if you get an error about missing dependencies proceed as with the installation of the *commons* package above.

 When installed go back to the CUPS web interface and go back one page and